Roman's Revenge

-"Roman's Revenge" is a song by rapper Nicki Minaj featuring Eminem from Minaj's debut studio album Pink Friday (2010).
-It was written by Minaj and Eminem and was produced by Swizz Beatz.
-It was released exclusively on October 30, 2010 through the US iTunes Store, as a promotional release preceding the album's release.

-The song initiated a feud between Lil' Kim and Minaj, where several critics felt the song was directed at Lil' Kim and regarded around Kim's comments towards Minaj's rise to fame.
-The song references Minaj's alter-ego, Roman Zolanski, and Eminem's alter-ego, Slim Shady.
-An official remix featuring Minaj's mentor, Lil Wayne, was released to the US iTunes Store on January 19, 2011.
+"Roman's Revenge" is a song by rapper Nicki Minaj featuring Eminem, from Minaj's debut studio album Pink Friday (2010).
+Minaj and Eminem perform as their respective alter egos Roman Zolanski and Slim Shady.
+Written by Minaj, Eminem, and producer Swizz Beatz, it was released on October 30, 2010 exclusively through the U.S iTunes Store, as a promotional song preceding the album's release.
+The song is considered a response to rapper Lil' Kim after her comments towards Minaj as a rising artist.
+An official remix featuring Lil Wayne was released to the U.S iTunes Store on January 19, 2011.

 Background

 Minaj has had a feud with rapper Lil' Kim since her success with Pink Friday.
 Kim accused Minaj of copying her image, saying: "If you are going to steal my swag, you gonna have to pay.
 Something gotta give.
-You help me, I help you" This song was believed to be a response to Kim's comments.
+You help me, I help you".
+This song was believed to be a response to Kim's comments, though at the time it was unconfirmed.
 Minaj responded to the situation in an interview saying, "She picked a fight with Foxy, then she picked a fight with Eve, then she picked a fight with Remy, then it was Mrs. Wallace, then it was Nicki Minaj.
 Every time you in the news, it's 'cause you gettin' at somebody!
 Where's your music?"

 Lil' Kim reignited the feud with the release of her mixtape Black Friday (a reference to Minaj's Pink Friday).
 Following the release of Pink Friday: Roman Reloaded, critics suggested that the track "Stupid Hoe" may have contained attacks directed at Kim.
 Lil' Kim later suggested in an interview with 105's Breakfast Club that the song "Automatic" was similar to her unreleased material, also calling Minaj "obnoxious" and "catty".
 Minaj seemingly alluded to the feud in a 2018 Genius interview, saying: "Someone got at me.
 A veteran got at me, and I hit them with Roman's Revenge and then I kept on going."
 However, in 2021, Lil' Kim stated on the red carpet of the BET Awards that she would like to do a Verzuz with Minaj.

 "Roman's Revenge" features both Nicki Minaj and Eminem rapping as their alter-egos.
 Minaj raps as Roman Zolanski whilst Eminem raps as his well-known alter-ego, Slim Shady.
 The song also marks the debut of Minaj's additional alter-ego, Martha Zolanski, who can be heard in the end of the song screaming in a British accent as Roman's mother.
 Minaj revealed his feature on the track two days before it released, on October 28, 2010 in an interview with MTV News.
 Minaj told MTV News that she was thinking of collaborating with Eminem for a while and in the end simply asked him: